 Congresswoman Maxine Waters (D-Calif.) delivered the following statement from the House floor yesterday, during debate on H.R.
-1216, which eliminates guaranteed funding for the Teaching Health Center program.
-The Congresswoman joined her colleagues in the Congressional Progressive Caucus during a two hour-long mini-filibuster to expose the Republican plan to end Medicare as we know it:
+1173, House Republicans’ bill to repeal the CLASS Act, a long-term care program that was established by the Affordable Care Act.
+The Congresswoman joined her colleagues in the Congressional Progressive Caucus during a mini-filibuster to expose Republican efforts to dismantle health care reform:

 Last Friday, Congresswoman Maxine Waters (D-CA) reintroduced the Minority Diabetes Initiative Act (H.R.
 2799).
 This bill will establish an initiative to provide grants to physicians and community?based organizations for diabetes prevention, care, and treatment programs in minority communities.

 Below is Congresswoman Maxine Waters' statement regarding Domestic Violence Awareness Month:

 Congresswoman Maxine Waters (D-Calif.) announced that today marks the 46th anniversary of the day that the Medicare program was enacted.
 President Lyndon Johnson signed Medicare into law on July 30, 1965.

 "I am proud of the creation of Medicare," said Congresswoman Waters.
 "Medicare was one of the most important achievements of the Democratic Party, and I will always vote to protect it."

 Mr. Speaker, I must congratulate the Tea Party for extorting the deal made in their image, and their image alone.
 The cuts will be deep, they will be lasting, and they will weaken an already-depressed economy.